What to expect when exchanging contracts and deposits

 If you are selling your property, your lawyer will double check that they hold the correct bank details.

-During this time, both buyer and seller should arrange removal vans, ensure they’ll be packed and prepared ready for the move and should take final meter readings.
+During this time between exchanging and completing, both buyer and seller should begin making the necessary arrangements for moving e.g. arranging removal vans, ensuring they’ll be packed and prepared and should take final meter readings.

 What about the deposit?